lulav/LRS_Documentation/docs_data_analysis/data_access/batch_overview.md

 }
 ```

 The `order_by` argument enables to choose the order of the output by one of the field.
 To display the output in ascending order by one or more fields, list them in `order_by` argument.
-If the field is the only one, it may be passed directly as a str, for example, to order the output of the previous example in asccending order by name of the batches:
+If the field is the only one, it may be passed directly as a str, for example, to order the output of the previous example in ascending order by name of the batches:

 ```python
 >>> citros.batch_info('9:00', search_by = 'updated_before', order_by = 'name').print()